WDDnguyen/ECSE428_Project/README.md

 This is the [burndown chart](https://i.ibb.co/khYqcyz/report-graph.png) for our two combined sprints (4 weeks each).

 ## Agile Manifesto
-* (talk about application to project and evolution)
 ### *"Individuals and interactions over processes and tools"*
 Our team is composed of 14 individuals with different experience and expertise regarding software development.
 Relying on processes and tools to guide our development process was impossible as their where little such processes and tools that every member of the team was familiar with.
 Moreover, development processes typically require regularity as to how the workload is tackled, which is ill suited for this student project, where all 14 of had drastically different, irregular and often unpredictable schedules.
 Instead, our development process relied heavily on our weekly face-to-face team meetings and our regular communications on our chat group.